Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

-Our discussion so far assumes that the instrument propensity score is known, which is often unrealistic.
-In practice, researchers typically adopt a parametric model for $p(X)$, say $F(X,\alpha)$, and estimate the unknown parameters by maximum likelihood \citep[cf.][]{SASX2022}.
-It turns out that our observations in Sections \ref{sec:normalized} and \ref{sec:nearzero} apply equally in this case.
-Indeed, the normalized estimators are translation invariant and scale invariant with respect to $g(Y) = \log(Y)$ while the unnormalized estimators are not.
-At the same time, two specific unnormalized estimators, analogous to those in Section \ref{sec:nearzero}, avoid near-zero denominators in settings with one-sided noncompliance.
+Our discussion in Sections \ref{sec:known}, \ref{sec:normalized}, and \ref{sec:nearzero} assumed that $p(X)$ is known, which is often unrealistic.
+In practice, researchers typically adopt a parametric model for $p(X)$, say the logit, $F(X,\alpha) = \exp(X\alpha)/[1+\exp(X\alpha)]$, and estimate $\alpha$ by maximum likelihood (cf.~Section \ref{sec:recommended}).
+Our observations above apply equally in this case.
+Indeed, the normalized estimators are translation invariant and scale equivariant while the unnormalized estimators are not.
+At the same time, two specific unnormalized estimators and one normalized estimator avoid near-zero denominators in settings with one-sided noncompliance.
+From now on, if we wish to specify that $\alpha$ is estimated using maximum likelihood, we use an ``ml'' subscript or superscript.
+Thus, $\hat{\alpha}_{ml}$ is the maximum likelihood estimator of $\alpha$, $\hat{p}_{ml}(X) = F(X,\hat{\alpha}_{ml})$ are the estimated propensity scores, and $\hat{\tau}_{u}^{ml}$, $\hat{\tau}_{a,10}^{ml}$, $\hat{\tau}_{a}^{ml}$, $\hat{\tau}_{t}^{ml}$ ($= \hat{\tau}_{a,1}^{ml}$), and $\hat{\tau}_{a,0}^{ml}$ are the analogues of the previously introduced estimators, with $\hat{p}_{ml}(X)$ replacing $p(X)$.